 EAEEG has a long star-studded history of pioneering EEG science and technology to support research and clinical care.

-The 79th Meeting of the EAEEG will be May 8th and 9th, 2026 (Fri/Sat) at the Montreal Neurological Institute
+The 79th Meeting of the EAEEG was May 8th and 9th, 2026 (Fri/Sat) at the Montreal Neurological Institute

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.